NeilRoy678/IGVC/README.md

 ## Technologies Used

 - **Robot Operating System (ROS)**: Framework for integrating subsystems and algorithms.
-- **Computer Vision**: Techniques like inverse perspective mapping for lane detection and Gaussian Potential Field for obstacle avoidance.
+- **Computer Vision**: Techniques like inverse perspective mapping for lane detection and Cost Map for obstacle avoidance.
 - **Machine Learning**: Trained model for pothole detection and avoidance.
 - **PID Control**: Used for automated lane following and path adjustment.